jonkraatz/pob-mcp/README.md

 # Path of Building MCP Server

-An MCP (Model Context Protocol) server that enables Claude to analyze and work with Path of Building builds.
+An MCP (Model Context Protocol) server that enables Claude to analyze, modify, and optimize Path of Building builds using PoB's actual calculation engine.

 ---